Periodontal Therapy – New Bedford, MA

 Keep Your Whole Smile Safe

 Early gum disease, also known as gingivitis, is relatively subtle, and it might be possible to reverse it if you practice good oral hygiene and have a professional cleaning performed.
 More advanced cases need an expert’s touch.
 Here at Sound Dentistry, you can receive treatment from a board-certified periodontist to keep advanced gum disease from spreading any further and causing widespread damage throughout your mouth.
-Call us today to set up a consultation if you’ve noticed redness, bleeding, or other signs of gum disease.
+Call us today to set up a consultation to discuss options for periodontal therapy in New Bedford, MA if you’ve noticed redness, bleeding, or other signs of gum disease.

 Why Choose Sound Dentistry for Periodontal Therapy?

 - Advanced Chao Pinhole Technique

 Pockets can form between the teeth and gums as a result of untreated gum disease.
 Plaque can get trapped in these pockets, where they can’t be removed with regular brushing.
 In order to remove the plaque and tartar causing gum disease before it causes bone and tooth loss, scaling and root planing need to be performed.
 Scaling gets rid of the bacteria while root planing smooths out the tooth roots.
 Not only does this help remove the source of gum inflammation, but it also helps the gums reattach to the teeth.